miketorreno/TalentHive/README.md

 - [ ] Implement input validation for all fields the way you did for the `salary` field when posting a job
   - [x] on applicant bot
   - [ ] on employer bot
-- [ ] Add exception handling for DB queries
+- [ ] Add exception handling for ALL DB queries
   - [ ] on applicant bot
   - [ ] on employer bot
 - [ ] User check is very very redundant (research a better way to do it) - Possibly if you check user registration status & fetch it's data at the beginning it'll be a whole lot better and faster